shitalnehete/Signature-Classification-Siamese/README.md

 Please refer to the documentation and code provided in this repository for detailed instructions on setting up the environment, training the model, and using it for signature classification.

-## Acknowledgments
-This project is based on the Siamese Network architecture and utilizes pre-trained MobileNet models.
-The implementation builds upon existing research and open-source contributions in the field of one-shot learning and deep neural networks.